docs

 Synonyms

 The Synonyms area bundles various options for managing synonyms.
 Synonyms play an essential role in the output of search results, as the system can recognize which terms are considered equivalent.
-Use the tabs to define synonyms for single search words, categories, and attributes.
+Use the tabs to define synonyms for single search words or combinations of words, categories, and attributes.

 Category Synonyms